 Changyue is a senior History major and a minor in Art History.
 Her project for the Wolf Humanities Center was inspired by an oral history class project on her grandparents’ experience during the Cultural Revolution.
 In her senior year, she hopes to create a short video or documentary from the interviews she conducts over the summer.
 At Penn, she writes for the fashion magazine THE WALK and works with the Kislak Center on the sixth floor of Van Pelt.
-Beyond Penn, she enjoys contemporary arts, travelling and all the culinary delights along the road.
+Beyond Penn, she enjoys art museums, analog photography, and travelling.

 Wolf Humanities Center Undergraduate Fellow